truenas/documentation/content/SCALE/SCALEUIReference/SystemSettings/AdvancedSettingsScreen.md

 {{< /expand >}}

 ## Allowed IP Addresses Widget
-The **Allowed IP Addresses** widget displays IP addresses and networkds added to the system that are allowed to use the API and UI.
+The **Allowed IP Addresses** widget displays IP addresses and networks added to the system that are allowed to use the API and UI.
 If this list is empty, then all IP addresses are allowed to use API and UI.

 {{< trueimage src="/images/SCALE/SystemSettings/AdvancedSystemAllowedIPAddressesWidget.png" alt="Allowed IP Addresses Widget" id="Allowed IP Addresses Widget" >}}

 **Configure** opens the **Allowed IP Addresses** configuration screen.
+{{< hint type="warning" >}}
+Entering an IP address to the allowed IP address list denies access to the UI or API for all other IP addresses not listed.

+Use only if you want to limit system access to a single or limited number of IP addresses.
+Leave the list blank to allow all IP addresses.
+{{< /hint >}}

 ## Self-Encrypting Drive Widget
 The **Self-Encrypting Drive** (SED) widget displays the system ATA security user and password.